-Rome is a city packed with history and there are historic sights at every corner so it’s hard to choose what to see and where to go.
-I made a walking itinerary that shows you the top 10 sights in Rome, a city of 3 million people and the capital of Italy.
+Rome is a city packed with history.
+There are historic sights at every corner and it’s hard to choose where to go.
+I made a walking map of Rome that shows you the top 10 sights of the Italian capital that is a city of 3 million people.

 My itinerary shows you the UNESCO World Heritage listed Old Town and takes you to fountains, squares, temples, churches and palaces.
-Many layers of history are present at your every step in the Eternal City.
+You will see that so many layers of history are present at your every step in Rome, the Eternal City.

 The Fountain of Neptunre, Piazza Navona

 This is central Rome on a Google Map.
-I marked on the map my walking itinerary that connects all the top 10 sights in Rome.
+My walking itinerary is marked on the map and it connects the top 10 sights in Rome.

 Click on the map to open it in Google Maps on your cell phone while walking.

-My Top 10 sights in Rome itinerary starts on the Piazza della Rotonda where the Pantheon is.
+My Rome walking map itinerary starts on the Piazza della Rotonda where the Pantheon is.
 That’s in the center of the map.
 We walk through the Centro Storico (historical center) and cross the Tiber to the Vatican and Trastevere.

 Later we will cross the Tiber again in the south for a walk in Ancient Rome after which two more favorite attractions remain, the Trevi Fountain and the Spanish Steps.